cxj/cxj.github.io/_posts/2015-06-25-apache-php-postgres.md

 This result leaves me unsatisfied, so I have not given up on getting to the bottom of this problem and finding a better solution.

+*We only use a very little Java.
+Unfortunately JDBC does not use the standard Postgres library `libpq` and so Java has no idea about these files.